2026 NCAA BRACKETOLOGY

 led by WCC player of the year Graham Ike.

 that can take over any game and lead the Spartans to the Final Four.
-Iowa St is
+UConn has struggled down the stretch but still has a coach than has won two National Titles in Danny Hurley.

 Elite 8